treasure-data/facebook-open-academy-fluentd-2015/README.md

 Fluentd is open-source software that helps software engineers create unified logging infrastructure.

 Log data is an important source of information.
-You need log data to troubleshoot your software, measure its perforance and understand how it is used (=data analytics).
+You need log data to troubleshoot your software, measure its perforance and understand how it is used (data analytics).
 Unfortunately, a lot of software has pretty bad logging infrastructure, and Fluentd tries to fix that.

 Before Fluentd | After Fluentd
 ---------------|--------------